denniskigen/ampath-forms-old/docs/getting-started/getting-started.md

   - Validate Concepts.

 - The **User** menu.
 This menu shows information about the logged-in user.
 - The **Audit** menu.
 This menu shows audit information for a form schema.
-This information includes Form metadata such as the Form name, UUID, version, description, and the associated Encounter Type.
-It also shows who created or modified a Form and when.
+This information includes form metadata such as the form name, UUID, version, description, and the associated Encounter Type.
+It also shows who created or modified a form and when.
 - The **Referenced Forms** button.
 Clicking this button shows a list of components referenced by the active form.
 It also allows you to reference Components from a handy dropdown menu.

 :::info Components